 Gain Therapeutics SA is honored and pleased to have been accepted as a member of Farma Industria Ticino (FIT).
 The association counts 32 member companies, with a combined workforce of over 2900 employees and a total annual turnover of approximately 2.45 Billion Swiss Francs (>80% export), accounting for approximately 8.5% of the cantonal GNP.

-Gain Therapeutics SA is attending the Jefferies 2019 London Healthcare Conference on 20th-21st November, 2019.
-In this occasion, Gain Therapeutics discusses future developments in the treatment of rare genetic diseases targeting the central nervous system (CNS) and addresses short- and long-term investment opportunities with leading healthcare executives as well as institutional and venture capital investors
+Gain Therapeutics SA attended the Jefferies 2019 London Healthcare Conference on 20th-21st November, 2019.
+In this occasion, Gain Therapeutics discussed future developments in the treatment of rare genetic diseases targeting the central nervous system (CNS) and addressed short- and long-term investment opportunities with leading healthcare executives as well as institutional and venture capital investors

 Gain Therapeutics SA was proud to join the 25th Annual International Partnering Conference Bio-Europe held in Hamburg, Germany on 11th-13th November, 2019.
 In this occasion, Gain Therapeutics shared recent R&D achievements and discussed future developments in the treatment of rare genetic diseases targeting the central nervous system (CNS).